WikiCommunityHealth/wikipedia-languages-wikibreaks-user-warnings-analysis/README.md

 ## Data format

-The data used to generate the graphs notebooks are obtained from the [`Wikidump`](https://github.com/samuelebortolotti/wikidump) scripts.
+The data used to generate the charts notebooks are obtained from the [`Wikidump`](https://github.com/samuelebortolotti/wikidump) scripts.

 The data structure is fully documented in the `docs` folder of the repository.